 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Can anyone tell me where to purchase good quality wooden clothes pins?
 It's very windy where I live in Canada, so I need heavy duty ones, with tightly wound springs, like the ones shown here:

 My husband is in Maine for a few days, but is having trouble finding them.
 Lee Valley sells clothespins.
 They're good, but not as heavy duty as I'd like, because the springs aren't tightly wound:

 It looks like the links don't show up live, so have attached a screen shot of the first photo.

 Go online to a store site that sells specifically to the Amish; they usually carry really well-made items.

 If all else fails use the rubber coated metal wire chip bag clips.
 They're a bit more expensive than regular clothes pins but they're sturdy and will last forever.
-You can find them at a good price at dollar stores and often at Big Lots.

 I have found that if there is anything you need and a good hardware store doesn't have it they will usually order it.
 Here I find clothes pins at Big Lots, Freds, and Dollar General.
 Good Luck